oscar6echo/rust-c-go-speed/README.md

 Then the next day to x0.12 !
 Total a x90 speedup and several clever recipes in rust `_v2` algos.
 I'm seriously impressed :clap:

-Special mention to [steffhan](https://users.rust-lang.org/u/steffahn/summary) for the optimized algo.
+Special mention to [steffhan](https://users.rust-lang.org/u/steffahn/summary) for the optimized algo and efficient parallel version.